-This is another promise that will come to pass because of their patience (later associated with the saints (14:12) and echoing those who traverse to and through the 1335 days at the end (Daniel 12:12).
+This is a protection promise that will come to pass because of their patience (later associated with the saints (14:12) and echoing those who traverse to and through the 1335 days at the end (Daniel 12:12).

 The “hour of temptation” references a very important period of testing, during which Christ protects his people!
 This is “The Philadelphia Factor”!
-This trial or testing is globally focused on the wicked, which is implicated by the phrase “them that dwell upon the earth.”
+This trial or testing is global, including the wicked, which is implied by the phrase “them that dwell upon the earth.”

 - It is referenced elsewhere as will be seen as this study unfolds.

 This stressful hour begs Christ’s prayer for the saints: “I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil” (John 17:15).

 There is a broad and divergent understanding of the meaning of this “hour of temptation.”
 Among scholars there are many explanatory assumptions.

 The word for “temptation” is peirasmos.
 It is a period that judges humanity’s final reaction to the enticement of sin.
 It is the last “testing time” to see where everyone’s loyalty lies.
 The wicked world will even put God to the test during this time.

 - With this fascinating insight, one can conclude that this occurs as time is running out.

 - Probation on humanity is about to close.
 It’s a very end-time issue.

 - This is “the” separation experience when the world is divided into two parts forever (the sheep and the goats – Matthew 25:32-33)!